A full proof way to create soda ash on cold process soap.

 How to avoid Soda Ash:

 - Depending on humidity in your area, create cold process soap with a steep water discount.
 Less than 30% water is a good place to start.
+(I live in the desert so use a standard of 33% water with this soap calculator.)

 - Spray the top of the fresh soap with 91% alcohol.
 This causes faster evaporation on the surface, temporarily.